Language selection

 What happens if an importer fails to post financial security before the end of the transition period?

-If financial security is not provided within the 180 days transition period, the trade chain partner will be removed from the RPP program (at day 181).
+If financial security is not provided within the 180 day transition period, the importer will be removed from the RPP program (at day 181).

 Will CARM calculate the financial security requirement?